The All-Electric Peugeot e-208 Hatchback: The Complete Guide For India

 The Peugeot EV offers DC charging up to 100 kW, which is more than sufficient given the size of the onboard EV battery.
 At 100 kW DC, the EV can be charged up to 80% in 30 minutes.
 Just enough time for a coffee and short motorway break.

-The e-208 incorporates a 7.4 kW AC (1-phase) onboard charger.
-This again is appropriate, given that most homes in India are powered by single-phase power supply.
-The EV battery can be fully charged in 7 hours and 30 minutes.
 We at e-zoomed recommend charging overnight when the electricity tariff prices are cheaper and we also encourage the use of a dedicated home EV charging station like zappi, which is compatible with solar energy.
 We discourage the use of a domestic 3-PIN plug for charging an electric car.
 The EV will take up to 24 hours to fully charge via a standard domestic socket!

 In terms of technology and safety features, the e-208 includes the following (depending on the variant): active safety brake, acoustic vehicle alerting system, blind spot monitoring, Peugeot i-cockpit, 3D head-up digital instrument panel, 8 colour ambient lighting, 7″ high definition touchscreen, climate control and more.
 In terms of practicality, the EV offers 311 L boot space.

+Bottom-line, electric driving is good for the environment and the wallet!
 The Peugeot pure electric car is not available in India.

 PROS CONS